Focus on Responsible Financial Management

 Finance Career Outcomes

-Employment for financial analysts is expected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
+The field of finance is filled with opportunity for online MSF graduates.
+According to the Bureau of Labor Statistics, employment for financial analysts is expected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
 Factors driving the growth include more financial products available and the need for specialized knowledge to manage complex investment portfolios.

 - Financial manager

 - Securities, commodities and financial services sales agent

 You’ll possess the skills and qualifications to pursue financial careers in industries including: